 PyConLT 2020 Call for Speakers

-Presentation content can be at a novice, intermediate or advanced level.
+Presentation content can be suitable for attendees of novice, intermediate or advanced level.

 Talks will run 30-45 minutes and hands-on tutorials will run 90 minutes.

 Travel expenses.
-There is a budget dedicated to speaker travel.
-Please answer if your require financial assistance.
+There is a budget dedicated for speakers to travel.
+Please answer if you require financial assistance.